 I am a public artist.
 I have designed and painted over 200 feet of murals for lobbies at the Janet Sinegal and Melinda Gates buildings at Children’s Hospital in Seattle.
 The murals were featured on the cover of HealthCare Design magazine and in Health Care Facilities Management.
 In 2010 I designed windows for the Domestic Violence Court at King County Courthouse in Seattle.
 In 2011, selected from 194 applicants, I painted a suite of murals for the Beaverton City Library in Beaverton, Oregon.

-Currently, I teach International Baccalaureate Diploma Program art and Theory of Knowledge at the American International School Kuwait.
+Currently, I teach International Baccalaureate Diploma Program art and Theory of Knowledge at Canadian International School in Singapore.
+Previously, I taught those subjects at the American International School Kuwait and Busan International Foreign School (now the International School of Busan) in Busan, Korea.

 I am a lecturer.
 I have been a guest lecturer and featured speaker at schools, colleges, libraries, museums, conventions, mosques and World Affairs Councils across North America, and over 35 international schools in Asia, the Middle East and Europe.

 I grew up in Laguna Beach, California.
 My mother, Elaine is an actress and writer.
 My father, Ernest, was an aeronautical engineer for Boeing, Northrop and Hughes.
-He specialized in radar.
-With artist Rebecca Parks, I have two children, Wynn and Parks.
-I live in Friday Harbor, Washington and Maidan Hawally, Kuwait.
+He specialized in satellites and radar.
+I have two children, Wynn and Parks.
+I live in Friday Harbor, Washington and Singapore.